What are the benefits of Facebook for business? Should you use a Facebook business page for marketing?

 Posting links to your website is an essential part of any Facebook content strategy.

-8. Boost SEO
+8. Boost your SEO

 The topic of SEO and Facebook gets debated quite a bit.

-I've tried searching with various keywords for our page and do not find results related to Post Planner's Facebook page.
+It's hard to verify or dispute this claim.
+I've searched with various keywords for our page and do not find results related to Post Planner's Facebook page.

-But when someone searches for "Post Planner" -- our Facebook page shows up on page 1 of the Google search results.
+But when someone searches for "Post Planner," our Facebook page shows up on page 1 of the Google search results.

-I believe the more ways people can find you the better!
+I believe the more ways people can find you, the better!

 9. Reach people on their phones

-When people view your Facebook page on a mobile device it shows users:
+When people view your Facebook page on a mobile device, it shows users:

 - Hours of operation